UtrechtUniversity/ricgraph/docs/ricgraph_install_configure.md

   An IDE will automatically generate a virtual environment, and any time you use the IDE, it will "transfer" you to that virtual environment.
   It is also helps to execute and debug your scripts.
+  If PyCharm does not automatically generate a virtual environment, you need to go to File --> Settings --> Project: [your project name] --> Python Interpreter, and check if there is a valid interpreter in the right column next to "Python Interpreter".
+If not, add one, using "Add Interpreter", and choose for example "Add Local Interpreter".
+A venv will be generated.

 ### Install the Python requirements